ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-1-2.md

-Introduction: Overview of the Benefits of Developing a Mindset that Views Time as a Valuable Commodity
+Overview of the Benefits of Developing a Mindset that Views Time as a Valuable Commodity
 ======================================================================================================

 Time is a finite resource, and how we choose to use it can have a significant impact on our lives.
 By developing a mindset that views time as a valuable commodity, individuals can maximize their productivity, achieve their goals, and live a more fulfilling life.